-For an illustration about how thoughts create anxiety, and how you can disarm and shift those thoughts, watch this video of a woman fearful about her future.
+For an illustration about how thoughts create anxiety, and how you can disarm and shift those thoughts, watch this video of Byron Katie with a woman fearful about her future.

 When you stay present to your body and to the moment, (unless you are actually in danger), you remain calm or help yourself calm down.

 Pay attention to your thoughts.
+What stories are you telling yourself?
+It is important to recognize them, write them down, and refute them with the truth.
 Thoughts are energy.
 They create your reality and influence your biochemistry.
 When you feel anxious, notice that you have left the present moment.
 Your thoughts are in the future as you imagine not having the personal and/or environmental resources you need for what you want.
 Projecting negatively into the future uses the power of your mind and energy to create what you do not want.

 Repeat the above exercise by putting the positive voice in the other hand.
 Reflect and compare what each voice says.
 Use what you learned to determine your next steps.

-Use the creative power of your mind to send your mental energy to what you do want.
+Focus on what you do want.
+Use the creative power of your mind to send your mental energy to what you want.
 Focus on your desired end result, not the perceived obstacles to getting there.
-Visualize and imagine AS IF you already accomplished it.
+Visualize and imagine AS IF you are feeling relaxed and happy meeting a new friend or going on a new adventure.
 Be open to other possible pathways that reveal themselves.

 Have hope.
 Believe.
 Release expectations.
 As much as possible, prepare yourself for the event.
 Access your internal and external resources.
 You may want to use your powerful imagination to float above the imagined scene and watch yourself perform in a positive way.
 When you feel competent, you are less likely to feel anxious.

-When anxiety symptoms present, ask yourself if you are really afraid or excited.
+Ask yourself if you are really afraid or excited.
 Both emotions can feel like butterflies in your stomach.
 There is always some fear of the unknown with new and exciting things.
-Take a look inside and step forward.
+Take a step forward.
 See which feeling predominates.

 Ground yourself by focusing on your feet and the floor under your feet.
 Imagine long, thick roots extending from your feet deep into the earth.
 When people feel fearful they get too much in their heads or feel out of body.
 Grounding works as a natural relief for anxiety technique because it brings your awareness back into your body and the present moment.